MauroDataMapper/docs/docs/user-guides/publish-subscribe/publish-subscribe.md

 ### 3.2 Imported Federated Data Models

-Once subscribed to, each **Federated Data Model** will be automatically imported into the current **Mauro Data Mapper** catalogue at the chosen target folder.
-The subscribed **Data Models** will be imported and appear in the catalogue at the same frequency as the **Mauro Data Mapper** server has been configured to refresh.
-This is defined when adding the subscribed catalogue as explained above.
+Once subscribed to, each **Federated Data Model** will be automatically imported into the current **Mauro Data Mapper** catalogue at the chosen target folder, including the links between model versions.

 It is possible to manually synchronise the subscribed catalogues.
 To do this, select the subscribed catalogue in the **Model Tree**.
 In the relevant details panel, click the **'Synchronise'** button.

-Also, the subscription will also manage version updates to the **Federated Data Model**.
-For example, if initially subscribed to version **'1.0.0'** of a **Federated Data Model** and the external metadata catalogue updates this to **'2.0.0'** at a later date, the **Mauro Data Mapper** current instance will detect this on the next refresh of the Atom feed and import the latest version.
+Each subscribed catalogue will also list version updates when the current **Mauro Data Mapper** instance refreshes the Atom feed, the frequency of which is determined during configuration.
+New versions of a **Data Model** will appear with their updated versions listed for you to also subscribe to, which is a manual operation.

 ---